-In May 2014, Emmy and Kelsey were flown (with Anna Blanton) to L.A. after being selected out of thousands as a Top 70 Act for ABC's Rising Star on Season 1.
+In May 2014, the Sirens were flown to L.A. after being selected out of thousands as a Top 70 Act for ABC's Rising Star on Season 1.
 After competing in L.A., they came back to Louisville, hitting the ground running.
 In September 2014, Southern Sirens were the opening performance with Michael Fitzpatrick (world-renowned cellist: Dali Lama and Hollywood Bowl), CJ Vanston (multi Grammy-nominated producer, film composer, session keyboard player, and songwriter), and the West Louisville Boys and Girls Choir at the Muhammad Ali Humanitarian Awards.
 After the Humanitarian Awards, the ladies jumped into being an opening act for The Temptations Review, with headliner Bruno Mars for the Congo 14 Festival.
-After opening for Bruno Mars, Emmy, Kelsey, and Anna then opened for Carlene Carter, June Carter Cash's daughter at the Mercury Ballroom in Louisville, Kentucky.
+After opening for Bruno Mars, the Sirens jumped at the opportunity to open for Carlene Carter, June Carter Cash's daughter at the Mercury Ballroom in Louisville, Kentucky.

 Southern Sirens were also the featured entertainers for the official VIP Party Reception for the 'Louder Than Life' Festival held at the Muhammad Ali Center in Louisville, KY.
 The ladies have had a successful cross country tour out West, performing at places including the Woodsongs Coffeehouse Sessions in Ogden, UT, the Cowboy Saloon in Laramie, WY, Little Bear Saloon in Evergreen, CO, and the Ozark Arts and Craft Festival in Fayetteville, AR.
 After the tour out west, the Sirens made their Canada debut playing the Urban Gala for the Windsor White Eagles Soccer League.